HALO: Hierarchical Reinforcement Learning for Large-Scale Adaptive Traffic Signal Control: Methodology

 At each time step, the local observation for a given intersection is composed of its own state and the states of its four nearest neighboring intersections, resulting in a total of five observation vectors.
 The information from neighboring intersections is dynamically weighted according to its relative importance at the current time step.
 This design captures both the temporal variability and directional sensitivity of traffic flow.
 For instance, during morning or evening rush hours, different neighbors may serve as upstream intersections that carry major incoming traffic.

-Let $\mathbf{o}_v^t \in \mathbb{R}^k$ denote the raw $k$-dimensional observation vector of intersection $v$ at time $t$; the specific observation features are detailed in the Appendix~\ref{appendixA}.
+Let $\mathbf{o}_v^t \in \mathbb{R}^k$ denote the raw $k$-dimensional observation vector of intersection $v$ at time $t$.
 Let $\mathcal{N}(v)$ denote the set of its four nearest neighboring intersections.
 At time $t$, each observation $\mathbf{o}_v^t$ is first encoded into an intermediate representation $\mathbf{h}_v^t$ via a shared Multilayer Perceptron (MLP).
+The specific observation features are detailed in the Appendix~\ref{app:additional-design-details}